coderefinery/coderefinery.org/content/repository.md

 # Code repository hosting for Nordic research software

+- We are currently working on securing a long-term support for this service, well beyond 2025.
+We will provide more information as soon as possible.
 - **Over 288 active users, 226 groups, with over 390 active projects**.
 - The service is hosted at <https://source.coderefinery.org>.
 - The is currently run from and the data is stored on servers at the